The ultimate goal of software prototyping is to build a realistic instance of a product, fast and inexpensively.

 - To capture feedback and insights from users and other stakeholders.

 A functional prototype is by no means a production-ready deliverable, as it is built under certain assumptions with a focus on specific areas.
-Prototypes should be quick and inexpensive to build.
+Prototypes should be fast and inexpensive to build.

 The ultimate goal of a rapid prototyping project, is to build a realistic functional instance of the product concept; to capture feedback from users, learn and test the key-hypotheses and assumptions.